AppImage/docs.appimage.org/source/user-guide/run-appimage.rst

 .. _AppImageLauncher: https://github.com/TheAssassin/AppImageLauncher

 .. seealso::
-   More information about AppImageLauncher can be found in :ref:`sec-appimagelauncher`.
+   More information about AppImageLauncher can be found in :ref:`ref-appimagelauncher`.